azat-co/practicalnode/chapter1/chapter1.md

 # Node.js Basics and Syntax

 Node.js was built on top of the Google Chrome V8 engine and its ECMAScript, which means most of the Node.js syntax is similar to front-end JavaScript (another implementation of ECMAScript), including objects, functions, and methods.
-In this section, we look at some of the most important aspects; let’s call them *Node.js/JavaScript fundamentals*:
+In this section, we look at some of the most important aspects—let’s call them *Node.js/JavaScript fundamentals*:

 - Loose typing
 - Buffer—Node.js super data type